SivyerLab/pystim/README.rst

 -----------

 Stimulus Program uses the `Psychopy <www.psychopy.org>`_ library to create visual stimuli for use in a range of visual neuroscience experiments.
-It comes with a GUI for ease of use.
-The program is capable of running at least 60 fps and triggering recording devices (using a LabJack U3).
-The GUI uses wx, and so appears with a native theme.
+It includes a GUI for ease of use.
+The program is capable of running at a minimum of 60 fps and triggering recording devices (using a LabJack U3).

 Latest Version
 --------------

 The latest version can be found in the master branch on GitHub.
 The dev branch is experimental, but will usually contain new features and be mostly functional.

 Documentation